-When most people think of “strong messaging” or “weak messaging,” they are talking about the quality and consistency of the messaging – but what if your messaging is consistent, of quality – but positions YOU as weak?
+When most people think of “strong messaging” or “weak messaging,” they are talking about the quality and consistency of the messaging.
+But what if your messaging is consistent with quality and positions YOU as weak?

 What brings this to mind is a company here in Kansas City selling business supplies.
-They have had frequent radio ads for at least three years.
-The ads – very consistently – talk about how they are a locally owned company, and when you spend money with a local company, it stays in the area, doesn’t go to some far off CEO, you get the drill.
+They had frequent radio ads for at least three years.
+The ads, very consistently, talk about how they are a locally owned company.
+When you spend money with a local company, it stays in the area, doesn’t go to some far off CEO, you get the drill.
 The wording changes but the theme never does.

-Honestly, they never say anything positive about the company at all – it’s always just the CEO pleading with listeners to buy their supplies with them because they’re a local company.
-The problem with that is that, in today’s age, “buy local” isn’t a big driver of business for most people.
+Honestly, they never say anything positive about the company at all.
+It’s always just the CEO pleading with listeners to buy their supplies with them because they’re a local company.
+This is an example of weak messaging.
+“Buy local” isn’t a big driver of business for most people.
 If it was, Amazon would be bankrupt by now.
-Their messaging positions them as weak, and begs customers to take pity on them because they’re not a huge company.
+The company’s message positions them as weak and begs customers to take pity on them because they’re not a huge company.

-Now, I’m not against “buy local,” because sometimes it is a difference maker – but it’s seldom a difference maker at a primary level.
+Now, I’m not against “buy local,” because sometimes it is a difference-maker – but it’s seldom a difference-maker at a primary level.
 That’s because “local” isn’t the first thing customers want.
-What do they want?

 If you want to use “buy local,” do it in such a way that it positions you as a STRONG company, not a weak one.
-Make your primary message be your excellence at what you do, and then you can say, “and by the way, not only are we better at what we do, you also have the satisfaction of knowing that you are supporting a local business.”
+Make your primary message be your excellence at what you do.
+Use strong messaging.
+Then you can say, “and by the way, not only are we better at what we do; we are a local business.”
 To do otherwise makes you a weak competitor.